 It can be a difficult decision, but the earlier hospice care begins, the more benefit a person receives.
 It’s important not to wait too late to begin hospice care if it’s needed.

-When hospice workers have longer to get to know a person and their unique situation, the hospice worker can create a better individualized plan for care.
+When hospice workers have longer to get to know a person and their unique situation, they can create a better, individualized plan for care.

 Hospice care helps ease a person’s transition from actively treating the cancer to focusing on staying as comfortable as possible and preparing for their death.